rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

     </copy>
     ```

-    If needed, you can use ore.disconnect() call to explicitly disconnect the database session.
-As we will discuss later, if you do this, then any temporary table, view, or model proxy objects will be automatically deleted.
+    If needed, you can use ore.disconnect() call to disconnect the database session explicitly.
+As we will discuss later, if you do this, then any temporary table, view, or model proxy objects will be automatically deleted

 8. List Database Objects

     The ore.ls() function returns all OML4R proxy objects.
-Use the ore.ls() function call to list tables and views in the database schema you are connected to, which appear as ore frames in your OML4R session.
-The conversion is transparent and it is enabled by the OML4R transparency layer.
+Use the ore.ls() function call to list tables and views in the database schema, which appear as ore frames in your OML4R session.
+The conversion is transparent, and the OML4R transparency layer enables it.

     ```
     <copy>